How to Add Mixed Numbers? (+FREE Worksheet!)

 Fractions greater than \(1\) are usually represented as mixed numbers.
 Join us in this post to learn more about mixed numbers and how to add them.

 Fractions greater than \(1\) are usually represented as mixed numbers.
 In this case, the mixed number consists of an integer part and a standard fraction less than \(1\).
-The integer part is the same as the quotient part and the numerator of the fraction is the remainder of the division and the denominator of the fraction will also be the divisor.
+The integer part is the same as the quotient part; the fraction’s numerator is the remainder of the division, and the fraction’s denominator will also be the divisor.

 Related Topics